bghira/SimpleTuner/documentation/quickstart/SIGMA.md

 }
 ```

+- `pretrained_model_name_or_path` - Set this to `PixArt-alpha/PixArt-Sigma-XL-2-1024-MS`.
 - `MODEL_TYPE` - Set this to `full`.
 - `USE_BITFIT` - Set this to `false`.
 - `MODEL_FAMILY` - Set this to `pixart_sigma`.
-- `MODEL_NAME` - Set this to `PixArt-alpha/PixArt-Sigma-XL-2-1024-MS`.
-- `OUTPUT_DIR` - Set this to the directory where you want to store your outputs and datasets.
+- `OUTPUT_DIR` - Set this to the directory where you want to store your checkpoints and validation images.
 It's recommended to use a full path here.
 - `VALIDATION_RESOLUTION` - As PixArt Sigma comes in a 1024px or 2048xp model format, you should carefully set this to `1024x1024` for this example.
   - Additionally, PixArt was fine-tuned on multi-aspect buckets, and other resolutions may be specified using commas to separate them: `1024x1024,1280x768`
 - `VALIDATION_GUIDANCE` - PixArt benefits from a very-low value.
 Set this between `3.6` to `4.4`.